-July 1.
-Two of the three board members resigned.
+1. Two out of three board members step down.

-2. We replaced 80% of the board, in consultation with our ambassadors and the executive team.
+2. Forming a 80% new board in collaboration with ambassadors and team.

 We want to emphasise once again that our organisation can only grow and learn through community input.
 So if you have feedback, tips or ideas, please email [email protected].
 Should this result in a more intensive collaboration, we will provide financial compensation for your efforts.
 We will keep you informed about the progress we are making, and we are looking forward to a wonderful new edition of Rotterdam Pride.

 On behalf of the board, the executive team and all of our ambassadors,